SySS-Research/smbcrawler/README.md

 directory of the share, but all sub directories are protected, e.g. for user profiles.
-SmbCrawler will now report how deep it was able to read the directory tree of a share and whether it maxed out or could have gone deeper with a higher value for the maximum depth argument.
+SmbCrawler will now report how deep it was able to read the directory tree of a share and whether it maxed out or could have gone deeper if you had supplied a higher value for the maximum depth argument.

 Usage